YojanaGadiya/Mechanish-enrichment-NeuroMMSig/README.md

 # Mechanish-enrichment-NeuroMMSig
-Lab course fro Mechanism enrichment of NeuroMMSig
+Lab course for Mechanism enrichment of NeuroMMSig